DevExpress/devextreme-documentation/concepts/05 Widgets/Gallery/25 Transform and Combine Images.md

 [note]The width of an image when it is displayed in the **Gallery** cannot exceed its actual width.

 The **Gallery** UI component allows you to display not only the current image, but also parts of the previous and the next ones.
-To enable this feature, assign **true** to the [wrapAround](/api-reference/10%20UI%20Widgets/dxGallery/1%20Configuration/wrapAround.md '/Documentation/ApiReference/UI_Widgets/dxGallery/Configuration/#wrapAround') option.
+To enable this feature, assign **true** to the [wrapAround](/api-reference/10%20UI%20Widgets/dxGallery/1%20Configuration/wrapAround.md '/Documentation/ApiReference/UI_Widgets/dxGallery/Configuration/#wrapAround') property.
 Note that in this case, the width of images will be less than the specified **initialItemWidth**.

 ---
 ##### jQuery